We serve communities

 Having a team of professionals with a broad range of expertise, in various fields such as Intensive Care Units, Urgent Care, Telemetry, Medical /Surgical, Long Term Care Facility, Wound Care, Mental Health, Home Health Care, Retail Health and Homeless Populations gives a broad stroke of what to look for and treat.
 Also, partnering with Community Advocates when needed to make sure healthcare is actually accessible and affordable.

-Karen is a Board Certified Nurse Practitioner (CNP ), specializing in family medicine.
+Karen is a Board Certified Nurse Practitioner (CNP ), specializing in family medicine, mental health and addiction medicine.

 BSN: University of Cincinnati.